andrew-azarov/singletony/README.md

 This is helpful for both daemons and simple crontab scripts.
 Works on *NIX and Windows OS's.

-By default this creates a lock file with a filename based on the full path to the script file.
+By default this creates a lock file with a filename based on the program name.
 In case you want to remove the file or finish the lock beforehand just delete the instance.